liamortiz/spotify-cli-program/README.md

 # Spotify CLI Program CRUD Application
 A small Spotify CLI program made with Ruby and SQLite

+#### For a better experience sign into your Spotify Web App account.

 # Tools
 <ul>
   <li>Ruby</li>